What is the main difference between humans and all other beings on our planet?

 - Do you often feel threatened by opposing views and belief systems?

-- Do you disapprove other people views, just because you have the right to?
+- Do you disapprove of other people's views, just because you have the right to?

-- Do you seek approval of others when you express yourself?
+- Do you seek the approval of others when you express yourself?

 - Are you sometimes afraid of being rejected and punished by others?